-- 5.1 Alternative Dispute Resolution (ADR).
-A voluntary mechanism through which an individual can request reconsideration of denial of a reasonable accommodation request, regardless of whether the individual has started the Equal Employment Opportunity (EEO) complaint process. - 5.2 Deciding Official (DO).
-An individual who has authority to determine whether a requested accommodation will be provided.
+Alternative Dispute Resolution (ADR).
+A voluntary mechanism through which an individual can request reconsideration of denial of a reasonable accommodation request, regardless of whether the individual has started the Equal Employment Opportunity (EEO) complaint process.

-- Disability.
-Physical or mental impairment that substantially limits one or more 5.3 of the major life activities. - 5.4 Disability Program Manager (DPM).
-The individual(s) designated to receive requests for reasonable accommodations, and provide assistance to employees and Deciding Officials in processing requests for accommodations for current BEP employees. - 5.5 Essential Function.
+- 5.1 Deciding Official (DO).
+An individual who has authority to determine whether a requested accommodation will be provided. - 5.2 Disability.
+Physical or mental impairment that substantially limits one or more of the major life activities. - 5.3 Disability Program Manager (DPM).
+The individual that has been designated to receive requests for reasonable accommodations, and provide assistance to employees and the Deciding Official in processing requests for accommodations for current BEP employees.

+- 5.4 Essential Function.
 Job duties that are so fundamental to the position that an individual cannot do the job without performing them.
-A function can be "essential" if, among other things: - 5.5.1 The position exists specifically to perform that function. - 5.5.2 There are a limited number of other employees who could perform the function. - 5.5.3 The function is specialized and the individual is hired based on their ability to perform it.
+A function can be "essential" if, among other things: - 5.4.1 The position exists specifically to perform that function. - 5.4.2 There are a limited number of other employees who could perform the function. - 5.4.3 The function is specialized and the individual is hired based on their ability to perform it.

-Determination of the essential functions of a position must be done on a case-bycase basis to ensure it's based on the job that is actually performed, and not just the components of the position description.
+Determination of the essential functions of a position must be done on a case-bycase basis to ensure it is based on the job that is actually performed, and not just the components of the position description.